 Keep Watch aims to prevent drowning deaths of children under five years of age in all aquatic locations

-Keep Watch aims to prevent drowning deaths of children under five years of age in all aquatic locations.
-For nearly 20 years Keep Watch has been educating Australian parents and carers on how to keep their children safe when in, on or around the water.
+For 25 years Keep Watch has been advising Australian parents and carers on how to keep their children safe when in, on or around the water.